0xKoda/port_checker/README.md

-# Suspicious Programs Detector
+# Identify Telemtry on your Mac

-A Rust-based command-line tool that detects suspicious programs running on your system that are trying to communicate through ports on your pc.
+Port_Checker is Rust-based command-line tool that detects suspicious programs running on your system that are communicating through network ports on your mac, track program persistance, and kill suspicious programs.

 Returns a list of running programs, the port, protocol etc. and allows you to identify and add suspicious programs to a list, so that you can easily identify suspecious network activity on your mac.